Things To Do in Reykjavik on a Short Stopover in Iceland

-If you were able to take advantage of flying to Iceland for free but only have a day or two for your stopover, here are some tips on how to make the best of it!
+If you were able to take advantage of flying to Iceland for “free” (by way of a multi-day stopover) but only have a couple of days to visit Reykjavik, here are some tips on how to make the best of it!

-My choice: a 2nd floor well designed two-bedroom abode with killer wifi, an open kitchen and common area, super comfy bedding, and next door neighbors that are keen on making your stay in Iceland a magical one.
+Where I stayed in Reykjavik: I booked a 2nd floor well-designed two-bedroom abode with killer wifi, an open kitchen and common area, super comfy bedding, and next door neighbors that are keen on making your stay in Iceland a magical one.

 They also had the best insight and recommendations on affordable supermarkets just a short walk away so that we could cook up a low budget feast (delicious frozen lasagna, I'll tell ya) and save heaps of money to use for exploring.

 We spent each day learning something new with them, as they were fellow explorers and had recently trekked South America as well, and they made sure we felt the warm Iceland welcome on behalf of their country.
 Halldor would always say, "We are one people: one human race", and you certainly feel that way when you leave!

 To book this Airbnb for your stay, check out their page >>

 Never tried Airbnb before?
 Here’s $40 off your first booking when you sign up using this link.